 11) Travel Documents

-It is generally essential to carry your travel documents with you whenever you are travelling, including when attending a conference.
+It is generally essential to carry your travel documents, including when attending a conference.
 This is because you may need to present your documents for identification purposes or to prove your citizenship or right to be in a particular country.

-It is imperative to carry one’s travel documents while travelling as your passport or driver’s license, serve as identification in a foreign country.
+It is imperative to carry one’s travel documents while traveling, as your passport or driver’s license serves as identification in a foreign country.
 Pic Courtesy: Freepik

 There are a few types of documents that you may need to carry with you when you travel to a conference:

 i) Passport: Everyone needs to have a passport to travel abroad.
-Ensure your passport is up to date and that it will not expire while you are travelling.
+Ensure your passport is up to date and that it will not expire while you are traveling.

-ii) Visa: If you are travelling to a country requiring a visa, you must obtain one before you travel.
-This can typically be done through the embassy or consulate of the country you’re planning to travel.
+ii) Visa: If you are traveling to a country requiring a visa, you must obtain one before you travel.
+This can typically be done through the embassy or consulate of the country you’re planning to travel to.

 iii) Conference invitation letter: Some countries may require you to have a conference invitation letter to obtain a visa.
-This letter should be provided by the conference organisers and should state the purpose of your visit, the dates of the conference, and any other relevant information.
+The letter should be provided by the conference organizers and state the purpose of your visit, the dates of the conference, and any other relevant information.

-iv) Conference registration confirmation: You may also want to carry a copy of your conference registration confirmation with you, as this can serve as proof of your attendance at the conference.
+iv) Conference registration confirmation: You may also want to carry a copy of your conference registration confirmation, which can prove your attendance.

-v) Travel itinerary: It is a good idea to have a copy of your travel itinerary, which should include your flights, hotel reservations, and any other travel arrangements you have made.
+v) Travel itinerary: It is a good idea to have a copy of your travel itinerary, which should include your flights, hotel reservations, and any other travel arrangements.

 vi) Insurance: You may also want to carry proof of travel insurance with you in case of any unexpected medical emergencies or other issues that may arise during your trip.

-vii) Other documents: Depending on your travel destination and personal circumstances, you may also need to carry other documents with you, such as vaccination records or a power of attorney.
+vii) Other documents: Depending on your travel destination and personal circumstances, you may also need to carry other documents, such as vaccination records or a power of attorney.
 It is a good idea to check with the embassy or consulate of the country you visit to find out what documents are required.

 12) Cash and Credit Cards

-Carrying both cash and credit cards to a conference can provide you with flexibility, convenience, and a safety net in case of emergencies.
+Carrying cash and credit cards to a conference can provide flexibility, convenience, and a safety net in emergencies.
 Pic Courtesy: Freepik

 There are several reasons why it is a good idea to carry cash and a credit card with you to a conference: